bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 We showed a little how to search within a file using `less`.

-We can search within files without even opening them, using `grep`.
+Using `grep` we can search within files without even opening them.
 Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.

 Let's find all the lines in ctl1.fastq that contain the sequence motif "GATTACA."